IljaOrlovs/sqlalchemy-fsm/README.md

 `set()` mutates the field in memory; commit the session yourself to persist.

-> Note: `target=None` is not supported — every transition must declare an
+Top-level `@transition` must declare an explicit `target=` state.
-> explicit target state.
+Sub-handlers inside a class-grouped transition may omit `target=` to inherit it from the enclosing class.

 ## Conditions